rbauction/sfdclib/README.rst

 -----
 To use API classes one needs to create a session first by instantiating SfdcSession class and passing login details to the constructor.

+One method is to pass in the username, password, and token:
 .. code-block:: python

     from sfdclib import SfdcSession